 Employers are required to provide employees the right personal protective equipment to perform their jobs safely and reduce risks of injuries in the workplace.
 Personal protective equipment can include safety glasses, shoes, gloves, hard hats, respirators, vests, full body suits, etc.

 The 5 tips given above are a really important part of a business safety program.
-Be aware of companies or painting contractors that do not know anything about Occupational Health & Safety Administration (OSHA) requirements.
+Be aware of companies or commercial painting contractors that do not know anything about Occupational Health & Safety Administration (OSHA) requirements.
 Safety marks a huge difference when hiring a commercial painting contractor.
 EPI Painting follows the correct the safety standards.
 We are OSHA certified since 2007.
 If you want to learn more about our safety requirements email us at firstname.lastname@example.org.